Value in Art - Understanding One of the Art Elements

 When one discusses the value in art there are two very distinctive paths to follow.
 The concern with value in art is both a technical question related to color and to light, and also a subjective issue which touches on philosophical, economic, art market and aesthetic concerns.
 Focused on the definition of the value in art from the technical point of view, value, also known as a tint, illustrates the artistic manipulation of light and dark.
 Be it through a balanced play of the light elements, or through a high contrast of the two, the value in art helps to create the illusion of the mass and of the volume.
 It is also crucial for the creation of a dramatic effect and of the focal point within an artwork.

 What is Value in Art?
+Definition and Examples

 Depending on the amount of white and black within a certain hue, the color appears lighter or darker.
 Showing the standard variations in tone, the values near the lighter end of the scale spectrum are termed high-keyed, while those on the darker end are low-keyed.
 The lightening or darkening of the tones influences the saturation and adds to the dilution of color.
 For many, value in art is more important than color, as it helps to determine the tone of the color itself.

-The Artist’s Use of Value
+The Artist’s Use of Value in Art

-In two-dimensional artworks, the application of value can help in giving a shape to illusion of mass or volume or it can give the entire composition a sense of lighting and depth.
+In two-dimensional artworks, the application of value can help in giving a shape the illusion of mass or volume or it can give the entire composition a sense of lighting and depth.
 By playing with effects of shading and of contrast, artists manipulate the public’s eye and attempt to guide it to the focal point of the painting or drawing.
 It is a well-known fact that the best way to attract the eye is to place the lightest element against a dark element.
 This, not only creates the focal point of interest, but it can produce a dramatic effect.
 In Baroque painting, the technique of chiaroscuro, literally meaning light-dark in Italian, was applied to produce highly dramatic effects.
 Such a technique is defined by a clear tonal contrast exemplified by very high-keyed whites, placed directly against very low-keyed darks.
 Since candlelit scenes were extremely popular in Baroque painting, many masters of the past turned to this technique.
 The most famous, of course, is Caravaggio.
 Relying on the high contrast between the colors of his palette, he created some of the most effective and dramatically charged paintings such as The Denial of St. Peter.

 How Do We See Value in Art?